-The Safety Department and Training & Employee Development Department, with assistance from other Operations Departments, created a training program for lefthand turns.
+The Safety Department and Training & Employee Development Department, with assistance from other Operations Departments, created a training program for left-hand turns.
+CBM installed safety alerts (aka ±alking buses) on all the buses, warning the public that a bus is turning.

-Search and Count Pedestrians... the Street Corner and in the Crosswalk Approaching the Crosswalk When Making a Left Hand Turn Scan Early and Scan Often While Turning
+Search and Count Pedestrians... the Street Corner and in the Crosswalk

+Approaching the Crosswalk When Making a Left Hand Turn

+Scan Early and Scan Often While Turning